 By today’s standards, you might have called both of my grandmothers hoarders.
 They were part of the depression era where they learned to “make do” with what they had.

-How could you do this in your own life, be more intentional about reusing what you have?
+How could you do this in your own life, and be more intentional about reusing what you have?
 The possibilities are endless!

 Make a decoration or solve a problem with broken parts and pieces.
 My example is not life-changing, but a fun way to look at re-using something broken.
-When my galvanized chicken waterer quit working.
+I repurposed my galvanized chicken waterer that quit working.
 If you were to just look at it, it doesn’t look like it is good for anything if it can’t hold water, right?
 Well, I took it apart, drilled holes in the bottom piece, filled it with rocks and dirt, and turned it into a flower planter for my back porch.
 It isn’t solving world problems, but it is using what I have to make something useful again…just like Laura and her family did.

 Bartering is another thing that falls under this category.
 In Laura’s day, people didn’t have many physical possessions, let alone much money.
 But that didn’t mean they couldn’t quote-unquote “buy” goods or services from other people in their communities.
 Families traded work, like a barn raising or bringing in crops together.
-They used the opportunity of neighbor’s helping hand and offered the same in return.
+They used the opportunity of a neighbor’s helping hand and offered the same in return.

 Could you do the same thing in your family?
 Do you have something that you could exchange for something that a friend or a family member has?
 Maybe you could exchange some of your books for a friend’s books that fit your needs better?
 Could you exchange some of your cooking gadgets for construction tools?
 Could you exchange a free day of babysitting for a haircut or maybe some small handyman tasks that you just haven’t had time to accomplish yet or don’t know how to do?

 When you barter, not only will you end up building relationships with others, but you’ll also be saving BOTH parties money while getting things done!